By Nicola Wright

 But, despite the growing stable of big data and business intelligence products hitting the market to help companies get to grips with their data, getting the most out of it still requires a human touch.

-The first step in assembling your own team of big data professionals is understanding what each of today’s big data-related roles actually entails, and determining the skills you need in your business.
+The first step in assembling your own big data team is understanding the roles and responsibilities associated with each of today’s big data positions, and determining the skills you need in your business.

 Depending on the size of your business, and what you want to achieve with your big data strategy, you may not need a full fleet of data mavens in-house.

 Big data talent is a serious concern.
 As more businesses wise up to the value data professionals can bring, competition for talent with these skills is hotter than ever.
 Demand for fast-growing roles, such as data scientist, data developer, and data engineer is growing at as fast a rate as any.
 In fact, according to the World Economic Forum, data analysts, data scientists, and big data specialists all rank within the top 5 jobs to be most in-demand by 2025.

 Let’s take a look at each role and find out how they could fit into your organization.

 Businesses that want to start utilizing big data techniques will find a wealth of options available on the Amazon Web Services platform.
 In fact, more organizations host their data lakes and analytics on AWS than with any other cloud service.